-The Papillon, in French meaning “butterfly,” is one of the oldest toy spaniels.
+The Papillon (les papillon) in French, meaning “butterfly,” is one of the oldest toy spaniels.
 It gets its name from how its long, fringed, and upright ears give them a distinctive butterfly-like appearance.

-A Papillon with droopy ears is called a Phalene.
+A Papillon with floppy ears is called a Phalene.
 Phalene is a French term that means moth.

 The nobility loved dwarf spaniels, and Italy and Spain gained a reputation for breeding dwarf Spaniels over time.
 Louis XIV imported hundreds of these tiny canines because he was so fond of them.

 The Pap’s history and long association with royalty have led to many stories about the breed.
 Marie Antoinette is said to have walked to the guillotine clutching her small dog under her arm.
 This is an unlikely story since she had her hands tied behind her back when she was led to the guillotine.
 However, her Pap dog, Thisbe, faithfully stayed outside the jail where the unfortunate queen was held while she awaited her beheading.

 The little french papillon was painted by Titian in numerous well-known works starting around 1500.
 Artists painted Papillons, including Rubens, Rembrandt, Goya, and Toulouse-Lautrec.
 The “Titian spaniels” and those portrayed by later artists had the drooping ears characteristic of today’s Phalène.
 The erect-eared appearance did not become fashionable until the end of the 19th century.

 The Titian spaniels were also exclusively red-and-white in coloration, in contrast to the many recognized colorations of today’s Papillon.